 Numerous studies have been conducted about the patterns of language loss in immigrant communities, showing time and again how often, by the second or third generation, mother languages have been lost – partially or even entirely.

 Braganza tackles both the personal and the public aspects of this home language-loss and its ramifications in her essay.
-The frustration, shame and confusion that come with growing up bi-culturally, but being unable to fully access the language – and thus, the culture – of one’s parents: avoidance of holiday phone calls with relatives, for fear of fumbling the words; burial of a second language in classroom settings, for fear of ostracism.
+There’s the frustration, shame and confusion that come with growing up bi-culturally, but being unable to fully access the language – and thus, the culture – of one’s parents: avoidance of holiday phone calls with relatives, for fear of fumbling the words; burial of a second language in classroom settings, for fear of ostracism.
 And also the confusion on the side of parents: on the one hand, a deep pride and investment in instilling their culture and language in their children, and, on the other, a still not uncommon belief that by mixing languages in a child’s early years of development, they may run the risk of stunting the child’s ability to learn English at an appropriate pace and proficiency.

 In a country as culturally and linguistically diverse as Canada, one might think that the education system would be built to accommodate and promote the development of home language learning both inside and outside the classroom.
 However, while multi-generational language loss can be attributed to many factors – parents’ choice, home setting, socialization outside the home, etc. – one undeniable factor is a systemic failure on the part of our country’s education system in supporting and promoting linguistic diversity (one need only take a look at the state of aboriginal language preservation on a national scale as an example).